Private Ski Guiding

-To find out more about our courses, availability, or to ask any questions, please get in touch through the website or by phone on +33 (0)845 527 58 12.
+To find out more about our courses, availability, pricing structure, or to ask any questions, please get in touch via email [email protected] or by phone on +44 (0)845 527 58 12.

 We take a 20% deposit to secure your trip, and we ask for the balance to be paid 10 weeks before the course start date.
 Any bookings within 10 weeks will be the full amount.